Investing in funds

 Both options offer a simple way to diversify.
 But, while an ETF tracks the performance of a stock index, region, trend, or theme, the performance of an Investment Trust is based on how the portfolio of assets and its investment strategy are managed.

-We don’t charge any fees or commission for investments in ETFs or Investment Trusts.
-The funds themselves usually have their own management fees.
-You can find details about these in the key information document (KID) for ETFs, or the key investor information document (KIID) for Investment Trusts.
+We don’t charge commission per trade for investments in ETFs or investment trusts, as with all investments available through our app.
+The funds themselves usually have their own management fees and you can find details about these in the key information document (KID) or the key investor information document (KIID).
 You’ll find a link to view the KID or KIID on the asset screen, and again on the order review screen.
+The fund manager will deduct these fees from the assets within the fund and you can find details of these fees in the ‘Annual Cost Disclosure’, provided to you after each tax year.

 Are there fees for investing in Mutual Funds?